It couldn’t be true. Could it? But how could it not? She would never forgive them—never.

 How much is she willing to sacrifice for love of a sister?

 Nebraska writer Nona Morrison has been a writer for most of her life.
 She has been published in numerous magazines for both adults and children and writes both fiction and non-fiction.
 She has worked as a newspaper reporter, editor and photographer and has written training materials for a major chemical company, but much of her experience is as a freelancer.
 Stories for young people are her special love.
-Besides Marigold, Nona is also the author of the Prairieland Press title The Ghost Juggler.
+Besides Marigold, Nona is also the author of the Prairieland Press titles The Ghost Juggler and Finding Nancy.